 The financial statements consist of an operating statement, including other economic flows, a balance sheet, and a cash flow statement for the Australian Government general government sector (GGS).

-Budget reporting focuses on the GGS.
+Fiscal reporting focuses on the GGS.
 The GGS provides public services that are mainly non-market in nature and for the collective consumption of the community, or involve the transfer or redistribution of income.
 These services are largely financed through taxes and other compulsory levies, user charging and external funding.
 This sector comprises all government departments, offices and some other bodies.
-In preparing financial statements for the GGS all material transactions and balances between entities within the GGS have been eliminated.
+In preparing financial statements for the GGS, all material transactions and balances between entities within the GGS have been eliminated.

 Departures from external reporting standards